Blog

 Cash is the fuel that keeps your business going.
 Whether it’s through cost of goods sold, payroll, or advertising, every company spends money to operate and grow.

 Cash burn isn’t always a bad thing.
-Especially from my experience in the startup world – formerly as a finance exec for two Seattle-based unicorns and now as the CFO of Trovata – it’s often an expected part of launching a new business.
+Especially from my experience in the early-stage startup world – formerly as a finance exec for two Seattle-based unicorns and now as the CFO of Trovata – it’s often an expected part of launching a new business.
 Even so, it’s vital to understand how much runway you have to allow for proper planning for the future.

 manage cash burn cfo